 The law requires us to give lists of people who are enrolled to vote to certain people and organisations when they ask for them.

 These lists may have your personal information on them.
-This includes information that’s not publicly available on the electoral rolls, such as the age range you're in and whether you’re of Māori descent.
+This includes information that’s not publicly available on the electoral rolls, such as date of birth or the age range you're in and whether you’re of Māori descent.

 These people and organisations can get lists of people who are enrolled to vote:

 - the Tūhono iwi affiliation service

 - Stats NZ for statistical and research purposes